Please view the document submission FAQ below for pharmacy operations assessments.

 The Designated Manager of the pharmacy will be able to access the pharmacy assessment report after the assessment.
 Please do not respond to the action plans via email or encrypted email.

 - Enter your OCP username (OCP#) and password.

 - Click on Pharmacy Assessment on the upper right side of the screen.

 - Then click Pharmacy Assessment Report/Action Plan on the left-hand menu.
 This will bring you to the Quill site.

 - Enter your OCP Username (OCP#) and password again.
 Please note: the initial sign in to the OCP portal is not case sensitive, but the Quill login is case sensitive.

 - The assessment report can be accessed by clicking View Inspections

-If the outcome of your assessment is Pass with Action Plan, the action plan can be accessed by clicking View Active under Action Plan Summaries.
+If the outcome of your assessment requires an action plan to be submitted, the action plan can be accessed by clicking View Active under Action Plan Summaries.